BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/coreui-icons.md

 ---
-title: Coreui-Icons
+title: Coreui Icons
-description: How to install and configure Coreui-Icons for Blade Icons.
+description: How to install and configure Coreui Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Coreui-Icons]
+breadcrumbs: [Documentation, Families, Coreui Icons]
 ---

 ## Installation